This article explains a thermal mass flow meter and clarifies the working principle of thermal flow measurement.

 What are the benefits of the inline vs insertion flow meter?

-There are two major thermal mass flow meter configurations, the inline and insertion styles.
+There are two major thermal flow meter configurations, the inline and insertion styles.
 Both are often referred to as integral meters.

 What are the types of flow meters?